 Prior to obtaining system accreditation, all HSBA degree programmes were regularly programme-accredited by the FIBAA.
-In December 2015, the FIBAA even awarded two Master's programmes with a premium seal.
+The FIBAA even awarded two Master's programmes with a premium seal.
 At that time, only two percent of all programmes in Germany had received such a seal of approval.
-A third premium seal was awarded to MBA Shipping in July 2018.Premium seals represent the FIBAA's own quality seal and show that a degree programme fulfills special requirements in five core areas defined by the FIBAA (objectives, admission, content, structure and didactics, scientific environment and basic conditions, quality assurance and further development).
-In the future, HSBA would like to subject selected study programmes, which have a fitting profile, to a process for premium accreditation in order to make their excellence visible.Certificate Premium Seal MSc Global Management & Governance, MBA Shipping and Executive MBA were discontinued on October 1, 2020.
+Later, a third premium seal was awarded to MBA Shipping.
+The master's programs MSc Global Management & Governance, MBA Shipping and Executive MBA were discontinued on October 1, 2020.

 HSBA regularly participates in the rankings of the Center for Higher Education Development (CHE).
 The CHE University Ranking is the most comprehensive and detailed ranking system for German-speaking higher education institutions.
 It is geared primarily to new and existing students, but has also become established at universities as a fair, informative and qualified source of information.
-In addition to facts on the course of studies, teaching, facilities and research, the ranking includes ratings by more than 250,000 students regarding the study conditions at their university as well as the reputation of the faculties under the professors for the individual subjects.
+In addition to facts on the course of studies, teaching, facilities and research, the ranking includes ratings by more than 250,000 students regarding the study conditions at their university.
 All of the results are available free of charge on the internet.